SPoVi/My_Python/HackerRank/README.md

 - __Plus minus__:Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
 Print the decimal value of each fraction on a new line with places after the decimal.

 - __Min and max sum__: Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+    - __v2__: Codigo mejorado.
+Mas simple y corto.